Goldentoenail/LobbyCompass/README.md

 # LobbyCompass

+***Please use the other version as this one has an error for the Compass material being a static material***

 Vastly rewritten code for MC 1.9.x compatiblity.
 With ZERO method deprecation at the time of this commit.

 This should be compatible with MC versions from 1.8.0 onwards.